Live Coding in Music

 – Generative instance/gesture to produce multiple of outcomes.

-Presenting two collaborative projects were I applied live code to merge visual phenomena with instrumental and electroacoustic music to constantly respond to changing states of musical flux.
-The different forms of music each presented unique challenges to link code to the ever changing ways of connectivity, flow of information and social-political networks.
+Two collaborative projects were I applied live code to merge visual phenomena with instrumental and electroacoustic music to constantly respond to changing states of musical flux.
+Presenting two different forms of music that present unique challenges for composer and performers to ever changing ways of connectivity, flow of information and social-political networks.

 1. Foreign Tongues (2015)